picocms/Pico/README.md

 ### I'm a developer

 As a developer you should be up-to-date already... 😉 For the sake of completeness, if you want to upgrade Pico, simply open a shell and navigate to Pico's install directory within the `httpdocs` directory (e.g. `/var/www/html/pico`) of your server.
-Then pull the latest commits from [Pico's Git repository][PicoGit] and let composer update your dependencies:
+Then pull the latest commits from [Pico's Git repository][PicoGit] and let Composer update your dependencies:

 ```shell
 $ git pull